 This report presents the mid-year review of the FY 2020 Adopted Budget, and an update to the General Fund Long Range Financial Model (model) presenting proposed changes and projected year-end results based on current trends and data.
 While staff considers the entire City budget in its mid-year review, this report focuses primarily on the General Fund.
+On January 15, 2020, an update to the General Fund Long Range Financial Model was presented to the Council Budget and Finance Committee for review and feedback.

 Proposed FY 2020 mid-year expenditures net a total increase of \$5.7 million in General Fund expenses.
 Of this amount, \$5.1 million is related to previously authorized and approved appropriations, and proposed FY 2020 mid-year expenditure requests total increase of \$0.6 million.
 The proposed FY 2020 mid-year expenditures are largely one-time in nature.
-The tables below detail the key changes in General Fund expenditures related to previous Council authorized and approved appropriations, and proposed new FY 2020 mid-year requests:
+Table 1 and Table 2 below detail the key changes in General Fund expenditures related to previous Council authorized and approved appropriations, and proposed new FY 2020 mid-year requests: